Healthy Carrot Cake Recipe

 Hi-hi, guys.
 This healthy carrot cake is a living proof that I still use my oven.
-Not everything gets cooked in the Instant Pot although I can see how that can be your impression.
-But what can I do?
-Last night I made the best pasta with meat sauce in 10 minutes with actual prep of 1 minute, in one pot, all ingredients dumped in the same pot.
-And it was freaking amazing!!!
-So, please tell me how can you not love this magic pot?!
-Recipe coming next week.
+Not everything gets cooked in the Instant Pot.
+Although I can see how that can be your impression.

-Are you convinced I have THE CAKE for your Easter yet?!
+Are you convinced I have low sugar and calorie cake for your Easter yet?!
 I am.
 Here, come on, let’s go over it and you will see what I mean.

 First of all, easy healthy carrot cake recipe starts with baking, frosting and serving it all in the same pan.
 Cake is so moist, you don’t need the frosting between the layers.

 It’s the Greek yogurt that replaces majority of oil that traditional unhealthy recipes call for.
-I tried to make healthy carrot cake with applesauce but each time it turned out gummy with distinct aftertaste.
+I tried to make whole wheat carrot cake with applesauce but each time it turned out gummy with distinct aftertaste.
 So, I ditched the applesauce completely and went with yogurt all the way.

 Then, it’s finely grated carrots.
 2 cups is perfect, 3 cups was too much.